schoenemeyer/anonymizer/README.md

 ## Usage

-In case you want to run the model on CPU, make sure that you install `tensorflow` instead of `tensorflow-gpu` listed in the `requirements.txt`.

 Since the weights will be downloaded automatically all that is needed to anonymize images is to run

 ```bash